angulardart/site-angulardart/src/angular/guide/pipes.md

-More often, you don't know when the data have changed, especially in applications that mutate data in many ways, perhaps in application locations far away.
+More often, you don't know when the data have changed, especially in applications that mutate data in many ways, perhaps in app locations far away.
-A component in such an application usually can't know about those changes.
+A component in such an app usually can't know about those changes.
 Moreover, it's unwise to distort the component design to accommodate a pipe.
 Strive to keep the component class independent of the HTML.
 The component should be unaware of pipes.